-Not only that the quality diet produces a healthier lifestyle, but also gives your guinea pig more energy and makes it happier.
-In this article, we’re going to talk about types of hay, reasons why it’s so good for your guinea pig, as well as hay in general.
+Not only that the quality diet produces a healthier lifestyle, but it also gives your guinea pig more energy and makes it happier.
+In this article, we’re going to talk about types of hay, if it should be part of your guinea pig’s diet, as well as hay in general.

-Many times throughout your life, you’ve heard about hay.
-However, those who live or have lived on a village, know what hay is.
 Essentially, hay is grass or legumes that have been cut, dried, and stored as food for non-carnivorous animals.
-These animals include livestock, goats, sheep, horses, cattle, and similar.
-But, since we’re talking about guinea pigs, hay is vastly used as a food for small animals such as the aforementioned pigs, as well as rabbits.
-Some pig owners feed their pigs with hay but such a thing isn’t recommended, as they can’t digest it efficiently.
+These animals include livestock such as goats, sheep, horses, cattle, and similar.
+But, since we’re talking about guinea pigs, hay is vastly used as food for them and other small animals such as rabbits.

 Types of Hay for Guinea Pigs

-Given that alfalfa hay has a bit more calcium and protein, it’s not exactly the best type of hay for a Guinea pig.
-Guinea pigs don’t need as much calcium and protein, but they do need Vitamin C and fibers.
-That’s why rabbits are different and a lot bigger than Guinea pigs.
-The main benefits of alfalfa hay include a large portion of the fiber, lots of calcium, and vitamins and amino acids.
+Given that alfalfa hay has more calcium and protein, it’s not exactly the best type of hay for all guinea pigs.
+Other guinea pigs don’t need as much calcium and protein, but they need vitamin C and fibers.
+That’s why rabbits are different and a lot bigger than guinea pigs.

-The fibers in timothy hay can be fermented in the bowel, giving a constant flow of energy throughout the day.
+Moreover, fibers in timothy hay can be fermented in the bowel, giving a constant energy flow throughout the day.
 Guinea pigs can get away with this type of hay, but larger animals are often fed with a combination of Timothy and alfalfa hay, especially horses.

-Finally, we have meadow hay.
-Meadow hay is great for Guinea pigs since it has a lower amount of protein and a higher amount of fibers.
-But, the amount of fibers in this hay is a bit lower than in timothy hay, making it a bit less nutritious.
-For larger animals, this type of hay needs to be fed more in order to give the animals energy.
-For Guinea pigs, this doesn’t matter as they need lot less hay during the day.
+Meadow hay is excellent for guinea pigs since it has less protein and more fibers.
+But, the amount of fibers in this hay is slightly lower than in Timothy hay, making it a bit less nutritious.

 How to Store Hay?